fkamiab/data_incubator_project/README.md

 ## The Data

 The data I will be using for my preliminary exploratory analysis can be found [here](https://uofi.app.box.com/NYCtaxidata).
 It has been originally obtained by [Dan Work](https://publish.illinois.edu/dbwork/open-data/) from the [New York City Taxi and Limousine Comission](http://www.nyc.gov/html/tlc/html/home/home.shtml).
 The raw data contains information on about 700 million taxi trips and takes up about 116GB in text CSV format.
+Due to the large size of the data, it is not present in this respository.
+Therefore, to run the programs presented here, you need to download the CVS tables, name them appropiately and put them in this directory with the rest of the files.

 # Taxi GPS Coordinates

+The first step, in order to show how taxi
 [link to taxi](\Taxi_Map_NYC.py)

 http://htmlpreview.github.io/?https://github.com/fkamiab/data_incubator_project/blob/master/pickup_map.html